Oral Appliance or CPAP ??

 There Is No Way To Tell By Just Looking

 There is no quick way to know if they just snore or if they have OSA.
-Accurate diagnosis, and proper treatment is why it is important to be treated by an expert trained in Dental Sleep Medicine.
-Treating OSA is straight forward.
+Accurate diagnosis and proper treatment is why it is important to be treated by an expert dentist trained in Dental Sleep Medicine.
+Treating OSA is straight-forward.
 The impact on patient's lives is awesome.
 Dentists are in a position to be one of the main doctors to refer patients for sleep studies.
 They spend much more time with patients than medical doctors do.
 And they are looking right at the patient’s airway all the time!
 At the "Northwest Treatment Center for Snoring and Sleep Apnea", we see many patients who just think that snoring is their biggest issue.
+About 50% of couples sleep in different beds due to snoring; it is the 3rd leading cause of divorce!
 In many cases we will have them take home a portable sleep test unit that we have available in our office.
 It is important to know for sure what the real cause of their symptoms is.
 Many patients who are clenching their teeth are doing so because they have an underlying sleep disorder.
 They are, in effect, protecting the closing of their airway by clenching their teeth.
 The brain is much more concerned about oxygen than it is about us hurting our teeth.

 The Dentist's Role

 The dentist’s role in the treatment of obstructive sleep apnea continues to expand.
 The dentist is in a position to make an incredible contribution and literally add years to the lives and life to the years of many, many patients.
-We at the "Northwest Treatment Center for Snoring and Sleep Apnea" have been thoroughly trained in Sleep Dentistry by the top experts in the field.
-We are truly pleased to be in a position to help our patients literally change their lives by finally getting the restorative sleep that they have been missing.
+Dr. Johnson at the "Northwest Treatment Center for Snoring and Sleep Apnea" has been thoroughly trained in treatment of OSA by the top experts in the field.
+Dr. Johnson is truly pleased to be in a position to help his patients literally change their lives by finally getting the restorative sleep that they have been missing.
 If you snore, are tired during the day, or grind your teeth at night you really need to find out if there is more to it than just those symptoms.
 If you sleep in a different room than your bed partner because of snoring, it may be because you have OSA.
 You may have sleep apnea and your health is at risk.
-Get an accurate diagnosis and find a qualified Sleep Dentist to get relief and add years to your life.
-If you are in North Idaho or Eastern Washington, you can get the relief you need in Coeur d' Alene by calling Lori at (844) 847-6673 to schedule your free consultation .
+Get an accurate diagnosis and let Dr. Johnson help you get relief and add years to your life.
+If you are in North Idaho or Eastern Washington, you can get the relief you need in Coeur d' Alene by calling (844) 847-6673 to schedule your free consultation .